Rules

 Race Scoring

-Before every race all participants will choose who they believe will finish in
+Before every race all participants will choose who they believe will finish in the top 10 in order.

 You can score anywhere from 0 to 100 points in one race.
-10
+10 pts for dead on predictions.

 -